mikeinspace/stamps/README.md

 ## Future Partnerships

 There have been ongoing discussions with Emblem, Hiro Wallet and Token.Art dev teams.
-All expressed enthusiastism about the potential for integration.
+All expressed enthusiasm about the potential for integration.